BrianC9/TA-MoovieSearcher/Readme.md

 - Avoid to make the same request on submit ✅
 - Make the Movies fetching while typing on the input search
-- Implement debounce to avoid the fetching to make continuosly

 ## Tech Stack